 National Family Law Program

 The National Family Law Program attracts speakers on cutting edge topics of interest to family law practitioners and members of the judiciary.
-The next program will be held in July 2018.
+The next program will be held in Vancouver in July 2018.
 Learn More.

 - National Mobility of the Legal Profession